Live at the Village Vanguard Vol. 2

-Live at the Village Vanguard Vol. 2 is a live album by the George Adams-Don Pullen Quartet recorded in 1983 and released on the Italian Soul Note label.
+Live at the Village Vanguard Vol. 2 is a live album by the George Adams-Don Pullen Quartet, recorded in 1983 and released on the Italian Soul Note label.

 Reception

-The Allmusic review by Stephen Cook awarded the album 4½ stars, stating: "Everyone contributes fine solo work, while also keeping everything nice and in the pocket.
+The AllMusic review by Stephen Cook stated: "Everyone contributes fine solo work, while also keeping everything nice and in the pocket.
 A highlight from the Pullen-Adams catalog and one of the most impressive of contemporary live jazz dates".
 The Penguin Guide to Jazz awarded the album 3 stars, stating: "The working band in excelsis, rounding off a half-decade of activity with a couple of heated – sometimes overheated – sets.
 Perhaps oddly, given the chemistry, this is a band that always sounded better in the studio".